Hindenburg disaster in popular culture: Literature

-In the Neal Stephenson novel Cryptonomicon the fictional character Lawrence Waterhouse is atop a fire tower in the Pine Barrens when he is "distracted by a false sunrise that lit up the clouds off to the northeast."
+In the Neal Stephenson novel Cryptonomicon, Lawrence Waterhouse is atop a fire tower in the Pine Barrens when he is "distracted by a false sunrise that lit up the clouds off to the northeast."
 Upon reaching the scene the author describes a disjointed scene of news reporters, an intense fire, people carrying charred bodies onto stretchers, and "a rocket-shaped pod stuck askew from the sand, supporting an umbrella of bent-back propellers".
-Lawrence Waterhouse returns to the campsite and remarks, "Also I dreamed last night that a zeppelin was burning".
+Waterhouse returns to the campsite and remarks, "Also I dreamed last night that a zeppelin was burning".

 In the 2001 novel Passage by Connie Willis, the Hindenburg disaster is referred to at length, as the favorite disaster of Maisie, a little girl with heart problems and a passion for famous disasters, in the hospital where Dr. Joanna Lander, the main character, is investigating near-death experiences.

 Love and Hydrogen, by Jim Shepard, deals with two crew men aboard the Hindenburg, Meinert and Gnüss, and their hidden love.
 The story takes place a day before the explosion and the moment of.

 In book three of The Pendragon Adventure by D. J. MacHale: The Never War, the Hindenburg disaster is the major event to change first earth.
 The Travelers eventually realize that the Hindenburg disaster must happen to prevent larger disasters such as an atomic bomb dropped on the U.S.

 In The Martian by Andy Weir, during The Great Hydrogen Scare of Sol 37, Watney states how the Hab is his private Hindenburg, ready to explode.

 A son, Henning Boëtius, of one of the airship's officers, wrote a novel, The Phoenix.
 The novel is based on accounts Henning's father gave of the disaster.

 In The Hindenburg Murders by Max Allan Collins, a fictionalised version of thriller author Leslie Charteris investigates possible sabotage on the airship.

 In the Marvel Comics magazine Bizarre Adventures #25 (cover dated March 1981), it is revealed that in the Marvel Universe, the Hindenburg was destroyed in a battle between the sorceress Lady Megan Daemon and her evil sister Alisabeth.

+In the novel version of Black Sunday Michael Lander the bomber comes from Lakehurst, New Jersey a nod to the where the Hindenburg accident takes place.